aCeTotal/hypr-arch/README.md

 8. ./install_hyprland.sh

 9. You can now log in to use your system.
+(You may need to hit the user icon in the middle of the SDDM/Login screen to select your user.)
 Make your own changes in hyprland config: vim .config/hypr/hyprland.conf, especially screen resolution, framerate and bindings.
 Until that happens:

 SUPER + Enter = Terminal,
 SUPER + P = App launcher,